 Taxable income is calculated by adding other income, then deducting RRSP contributions, other eligible deductions, and the first additional CPP contribution to find the amount that is taxed federally and provincially.

-Step 3: Find your net pay
+Step 3: Find your take-home pay

 Note: Manitoba’s Health and Post-Secondary Education Tax Levy is a payroll tax for employers.
 It is not taken from an employee’s earnings and should not be considered as a personal withholding in this Manitoba income tax calculator.